-The program is also efficient when running stations.
-A contact can be completed by typing a call, pressing ENTER>, waiting for the station to send their exchange (e.g., 599 and a zone which is already automatically entered for you by the program), and then pressing ENTER> to log the contact and send a QSL message.
-That is a total of just six keystrokes for a four-character callsign.
-Some operators even eliminate the first ENTER>, because the program can start sending the call after you have typed a programmable number of characters from the call, and it will start the exchange when it has caught up to your typing.
-See AUTO SEND CHARACTER COUNT and AUTO CALL TERMINATE for details.
-And just to make things insanely easy, you can even use a footswitch instead of the ENTER> key.
+The program is also very efficient when running stations.
+A contact can be completed by typing a call, pressing [ENTER], waiting for the station to send their exchange (e.g., 599 and a zone which is already automatically entered for you by the program), and then pressing [ENTER] to log the contact and send a QSL message.
+That is a total of just six keystrokes for a four- character callsign.
+Some operators even eliminate the first [ENTER], because the program can start sending the call after you have typed a programmable number of characters from the call, and it will start the exchange when it has caught up to your typing. {See AUTO SEND CHARACTER COUNT and AUTO CALL TERMINATE in the TR4W Reference Manual for details}.
+And just to make things insanely easy, you can even use a footswitch instead of the [ENTER] key.

 A band map can be displayed, showing stations for which you have recently performed dupe checks.
 The display shows the calls sorted in frequency for the band on which you are active, and color-coded to show the time that has elapsed since they were last checked.
 Spots received via the DXCluster interface will also be shown on the band map.
 Additionally, you have a choice of two different QSL messages that can be sent while the contact is being logged.